top of page

 App store algorithms reference specific elements of your app store content to determine its relevance.
 Your app’s position within organic search results listings is based on how the algorithm interprets your offerings.
 Fine-tuning the images, video and words you use to describe your app can impact its visibility.

-While the Google/Android and Apple app stores assign different weight to specific elements, both major app stores pay attention to these broad categories of content.
+While the Google/Android and Apple app stores assign different weights to specific elements, both major app stores pay attention to these broad categories of content.

 On-app factors